-In the model of section 4 we consider two currencies: An established currency, say \in , and a virtual currency, say B. But before we proceed, we first turn to the well-known transactions version of the quantity equation popularized by Fisher (1911), i.e., where V_t^B denotes the velocity of virtual currency B, defined as the average number of times each unit of virtual currency is used to purchase real goods and services within period t.
-T_t^B is the quantity of real goods and services purchased with virtual currency B during period t, and P_t^B is the weighted average price.
-M_t^B denotes the (nominal) quantity of money defined as the number of units of virtual currency B. Eq.
+In the model in Section 4, we consider two currencies: an established currency, say $\in$ , and a virtual currency, say B. But before we proceed, we first turn to the well-known transactions version of the quantity equation popularized by Fisher (1911), i.e., where $V_t^B$ denotes the velocity of virtual currency B, defined as the average number of times each unit of virtual currency is used to purchase real goods and services within period t. $T_t^B$ is the quantity of real goods and services purchased with virtual currency B during period t, and $P_t^B$ is the weighted average price. $M_t^B$ denotes the (nominal) quantity of money defined as the number of units of virtual currency B. Eq.
 (3.1) holds by definition within any given period t; see, e.g., Friedman (1970).
-Essentially, the expression follows directly from defining the concept of the velocity of virtual currency B. It does not depend on any behavioral assumptions.
+Essentially, the expression follows directly from defining the concept of the velocity of virtual currency B. It does not depend on any behavioural assumptions.